List of Billboard 200 number-one albums of 2025

-Taylor Swift's The Life of a Showgirl debuted atop the chart with 4 million first-week units, claiming the biggest debut week in modern US history.
+Taylor Swift's The Life of a Showgirl claimed the biggest debut week in US history and topped the chart for 10 weeks.

 This is a list of the albums ranked number one in the United States during 2025.
 The top-performing albums and EPs in the U.S. are ranked on the Billboard 200 chart, which is published by Billboard magazine.
 The data is compiled by Luminate based on multi-metric consumption as measured in album-equivalent units, which comprise album sales, track sales, and streams on digital music platforms.
 Each unit equals one album sold, or 10 individual digital tracks sold from an album, or 3,750 ad-supported or 1,250 paid/subscription on-demand official audio and video streams generated by songs from an album.

 Chart history

 Morgan Wallen's I'm the Problem topped the Billboard 200 for 12 weeks.